1. Main points

 Nôl i'r tabl cynnwys

 This article uses microdata from the Business Insights and Conditions Survey (BICS) to help understand business impacts on the subnational UK economy.
-It predominately focuses on Wave 65 to 92 of BICS (1 August 2022 to 1 October 2023) covering the period since the last edition of this article.
+It predominately focuses on Wave 118 to Wave 142 of the BICS (7 October 2024 to 19 October 2025) covering the period since the last edition of this article.

-The Business Insights and Conditions Survey (BICS) is voluntary, and the results are experimental.
+The Business Insights and Conditions Survey (BICS) is voluntary, and the results are classed as official statistics in development.

 Subnational BICS estimates